Gokuldroid/Gokuldroid.github.io/contents/posts/2020-04-22-show-me-your-projects-graveyard.md

 **TicTocToe**

-Players can play tic-tac-toe over Bluetooth. surprisingly it worked very well.
-I did complete testing with lots of phones.
-I released this app also in FB and I changed my email, username everything to Gokuldroid (Gokul  -My actual name,  Android - My craze)).
+An app to play tic-tac-toe over bluetooth.I did complete testing with lots of phones. surprisingly it worked very well in most of the phone.
+I released this app also in FB.
+I changed my email, username everything to Gokuldroid because of craze I had on android.

 ***Tools used: Java, eclipse with ADT plugin***